 (12) There should be adequate coordination in place between all investment firms and credit institutions undertaking stabilisation.
 During stabilisation, one investment firm or credit institution should act as a central point of inquiry for any regulatory intervention by the competent authority in each Member State concerned.

-(13) In order to avoid confusion, stabilisation activity should be carried out by taking into account the market conditions and the offering price of the relevant security.
+(13) In order to avoid confusion, stabilisation activity should be carried out by taking into account the market conditions and the offering price of the security.
 Transactions to liquidate positions that were established as a result of stabilisation activity, should be undertaken to minimise market impact having due regard to prevailing market conditions.

+(13A) Stabilisation activity may be carried out either on or off a regulated market, MTF or OTF and may be carried out by use of financial instruments other than those admitted or to be admitted to trading, or trading on, the regulated market, MTF or OTF which may influence the price of the instrument admitted, or to be admitted to trading, or traded, on a regulated market MTF or OTF.
+[See Response #12]

 (14) Overallotment facilities and ‘greenshoe options’ are closely related to stabilisation, by providing resources and hedging for stabilisation activity.